apache/kafka-site/content/en/41/getting-started/upgrade.md

 type: docs
 ---

+## Upgrading to 4.1.1

+### Notable changes in 4.1.1

+  * Includes a fix for the critical Kafka Streams bug ([KAFKA-19748](https://issues.apache.org/jira/browse/KAFKA-19748)), solving the memory leak issues that affected users of range scans and certain DSL operators (session windows, sliding windows, stream-stream joins, foreign-key joins).
+  * Includes a fix for the critical Kafka Streams bug ([KAFKA-19479](https://issues.apache.org/jira/browse/KAFKA-19479)), related to potential data loss.

 ## Upgrading to 4.1.0

-**Note:** Kafka Streams 4.1.0 contains a critical memory leak bug ([KAFKA-19748](https://issues.apache.org/jira/browse/KAFKA-19748)) that affects users of range scans and certain DSL operators (session windows, sliding windows, stream-stream joins, foreign-key joins).
-Users running Kafka Streams should consider upgrading directly to 4.1.1 when available.

 ### Upgrading Servers to 4.1.0 from any version 3.3.x through 4.0.x